-“You can’t help but want to be around John Miller—and that makes him a natural broadcaster,” said Rhodes.
-“He will greatly enhance our already strong original reporting on issues of homeland security and law enforcement, here and around the globe.”
+Adds CBS News president David Rhodes: “You can’t help but want to be around John Miller—and that makes him a natural broadcaster.
+He will greatly enhance our already strong original reporting on issues of homeland security and law enforcement, here and around the globe.”

-Since 2005, Miller has served in the Office of the Director of National Intelligence, ending his tour as Deputy Director of the Analysis Division.
+Since 2005, Miller has served in the FBI's Office of the Director of National Intelligence, ending his tour as Deputy Director of the Analysis Division.
 John worked across the Intelligence Community with the CIA, NSA, FBI, and other agencies.

 Read the full press release after the jump: